leyla-gilgen/leyla-gilgen.github.io/_pages/about.md

 I'm a PhD Candidate in economics at the [Department of Economics](https://www.vwi.unibe.ch/index_eng.html) at the University of Bern.

 My research interests are in the field of Applied Microeconomics.
-My primary research field is Labor Economics where I focus on concentration, wage inequality and monopsony power of firms.
+My primary research field is Labor Economics where I focus on concentration, wage inequality and market power of firms.